Key takeaways

 Long-term (2027+)

-- Real-time, always-current code graphs become the norm (like LSP but for agents)
+- Real-time, always-current code graphs become the norm (CodeGraph's file watchers and claude-context's Merkle sync are the early pattern)

 - Structural awareness becomes an expected capability, not a separate tool